emregokgedik/emregokgedik/README.md

  📫 How to reach me: emregokgedik2@gmail.com

-📌Note:Due to earthquake in Turkey, I'm only open to <b>remote or with housing support on-site</b> working or internships.
+📌 Note: Due to earthquake in Turkey, I'm only open to <b>remote or with housing support on-site</b> working or internships.
 <!--
 **emregokgedik/emregokgedik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.